 In 1988, he met Jean-Michel Basquiat.
 A friendly thunderbolt immediately binds the two men.
 On the advice and with the help of Basquiat, Ouattara Watts left France to settle in New York, where he has been living and working for 30 years now.
 The two painters exchanged a lot, travelled together to New Orleans, and had planned a stay in Korhogo but, following the early passing of his friend, Ouattara Watts decides to make a name and a place with the strength of his own talent.

-Before the cultural season “Africa 2020” and following the great retrospective devoted to Jean-Michel Basquiat by the Louis Vuitton Foundation, Espace Paul Rebeyrolle welcomes the work of Ouattara Watts.
-The exhibition, conceived both as a retrospective panorama, an initiatory journey and an explosion of sounds and colors at the height of the energy and generosity of the painting of Ouattara Watts, presents nearly twenty paintings, sometimes monumental, as well as a set of works on paper.
+Before the cultural season “Africa 2020” and following the great retrospective devoted to Jean-Michel Basquiat by the Louis Vuitton Foundation, Espace Paul Rebeyrolle welcomed the work of Ouattara Watts.
+This exhibition, conceived both as a retrospective panorama, was an initiatory journey and an explosion of sounds and colors at the height of the energy and generosity of the painting of Ouattara Watts.

 Drawing on its origins and cosmopolitan experiences, the artist has developed in recent decades a practice intimately mixing music and painting, composing his works on the basis of a spirituality inherited from magic rituals and an animist philosophy linking man and nature.
 His paintings weave and tirelessly blend African traditions, Western modern and contemporary art, the influence of the greatest painters and the most brilliant composers of the century.
-His painting reminds us that the artistic genius is timeless and knows no borders: it is a happy antidote against the reactionary drifts and the folds of identity that sadly make international reality.
+His painting reminds us that the artistic genius is timeless and knows no borders.
+It is a happy antidote against the reactionary drifts and the folds of identity that sadly weaves the